sin6pi7/hexp-web/README.md

 --- | --- | ---
 NODE_ENV | 'production' or 'development' | 'development'
 NODE_PORT | integer of port to listen on | 3000
+NODE_BASEURL | the base url of the webpage | 'http://localhost:3000'

 5. `npm start` - Start the server,
 6. `npm run nodemon` - Alternatively, start the server in developer mode, restarting after every change made